SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_mlv.rst

 A is the MLv Wood-Anderson amplitude in millimeters.
 The second term is the empirical calibration function, which in turn is a function of the epicentral distance (see Richter, 1935).
-This calibration function can be configured globally or per station using the config variable module.trunk.global.MLv.logA0, e.g.

-module.trunk.global.MLv.logA0 = "0 -1.3;60 -2.8;400 -4.5;1000 -5.85"

 The logA0 configuration string consists of an arbitrary number of distance-value pairs separated by semicolons.
 The distance is in km